mrkem598/AngularJS-Interview-Q-A/README.md

 ***
 ## Answer:
  In angular, calls to the HTTP methods actually return an observable and not a promise.
 You can think of an observable as a stream of events, and meeting values to anyone who has subscribed to it.

 ***
+## 32. AngularJS comandline to generate e component from the terminal?
+***
+## Answer:
+ In Angular we can generate component from the terminal by ngFor generater.
+If I want to create contact componenet, I would just run `ng generate component contact` and it will create all the necesory file for me and just update that to use it!

+***
 ## License: